Understanding the dashboard metrics

 Metrics

-Generation and consumption represent the quantity of energy generated and consumed respectively over the selected period, in the selected perimeter.
+Supply and demand represent the quantity of energy generated and consumed respectively over the selected period, in the selected perimeter.

 The generation value excludes quantities already allocated to non-selected consumers.
 It includes all quantities allocated to selected consumers, even those originating from non-selected production devices.
 This is best to reflect the actual matching statistics in the portfolio.